METEO 3 Lesson 7 Images

 Text description of the trees image.

 The image shows a scene of devastation following an ice storm, with numerous trees damaged and covered in ice.
 The ground is blanketed with a layer of snow and ice, and broken tree limbs are scattered throughout the area.
-Trees in the background are bent and fractured, with branches coated heavily in ice.
+Trees in the background are bent and fractured, with branches coated heavily in ice and appearing more white.
 On the right side of the image, a building corner with brickwork is visible, and icicles hang from the eaves.
-The sky is overcast, indicating cold and harsh weather conditions.
+The sky is grey and overcast.

 freeze on all surfaces